 There are various tools available on the market for user acceptability testing, some of which are mentioned below for your convenience:

-- Fitness Tool: It is a java utility that is used as a testing engine.
+- Fitness Tool: It is a java utility used as a testing engine.
 It is simple to design tests and record findings in a table.
 Users submit structured input into the program, and tests are generated automatically.
 The tests are then run, and the results are provided to the user.

-Some Example Guidelines of UAT
+Some Example Guidelines of Acceptance Testing

-The full form of UAT in software engineering is User Acceptance Testing process.
+The full form of UAT in software engineering is the User Acceptance Testing process.
 UAT is one of the numerous types of testing that have arisen in the previous twenty-five years.
 Instead of presuming, UAT allows the client to know "What to Expect" from the product.
 The advantage of UAT is that there will be no shocks when the product hits the market.